Quiet Park Series: Boundary Waters Canoe Area

 The Boundary Waters Canoe Area Wilderness (BWCA) is an upcoming Quiet Wilderness Park, as defined by our partner for the trip series, non-profit organization Quiet Parks International.
 It also currently holds the designation of a Dark Sky Sanctuary.
 This combination of quiet and dark skies lend itself to an ideal atmosphere for a transformational travel experience.

 We are guided and outfitted Boundary Waters Outfitters, an independently-owned and operated, racially-inclusive, and sustainability-minded outfitter.
 And our trip leader will be a Recal Mindfulness Coach.
-Depending on which trip you choose, it will be either Nicole: June 9-13 or Scott: June 14-18.
 View our coaches here.

 Trip attendees have the option of flying into Minneapolis-St. Paul (MSP) Airport (4 hour drive to Ely, MN) or Duluth International Airport (2 hour drive, with direct flights available from MSP, Chicago, Phoenix, and Ft Myers).
 As an add-on to the trip package, we have an airport pickup service from Minneapolis or Duluth airport to Ely (you can choose this when booking the trip).